frau-juna/readme-rep/frau-juna.md

 # readme

-I'm happy to share with you the story of my life.
+I'm happy to share with you the story of my life :bowtie:

-Not ;)
+Not :smile:

-Just kidding :D
+Just kidding :stuck_out_tongue_winking_eye: